sdlaw/paper/Readme.md

 ## Step 1

-This is a new stap 1
+This is a new step 1

 ## Step 2